Flag Of The Spanish Empire

 Meanwhile, the Aragonese flag, with its four red stripes on a yellow background, equally spoke of power and prestige.
 The stripes, often interpreted as representing the four bars of Aragon, held deep significance within the Aragonese identity, a separate yet powerful kingdom with its own distinct history and traditions.

-The marriage of Ferdinand II of Aragon and Isabella I of Castile in 1469 marked a pivotal moment.
+The marriage of Ferdinand II of Aragon and Isabella I of Castile in 1469 marked a critical moment.
 This union not only laid the groundwork for the unification of Spain but also set the stage for the emergence of a combined flag.
-While both kingdoms initially retained their distinct flags, the combined imagery gradually became more prevalent, foreshadowing the imperial banner to come.
+While both kingdoms initially retained their distinct flags, the combined imagery gradually became more prevalent, foreshadowing the imperial banner to come Not complicated — just consistent..

 The Emergence of the Imperial Flag: A Union of Crowns

 The marriage of Ferdinand and Isabella, and subsequently the conquest of Granada in 1492, paved the way for the consolidation of power and a more unified Spanish identity.
-The flag of the Spanish Empire wasn't a sudden, deliberate creation; rather, it evolved organically, incorporating elements from the flags of Castile and Aragon.
+Which means the flag of the Spanish Empire wasn't a sudden, deliberate creation; rather, it evolved organically, incorporating elements from the flags of Castile and Aragon.
 The most commonly recognized imperial flag features a quartered design.
-While variations existed, the basic structure typically included:

 • First Quarter: The Castilian lion on a red background.